AXLE REBUILD for Bailey, Swift, Coachman and other European caravan

 The original chassis remains unchanged; the chassis was designed for the payload specified on the manufacturer's vehicle plates.

-However, the springs will take the pressure off the axle rubbers, absorbing road impact forces much more efficiently than the rubbers alone.
-The spring upgrade should load about half the caravan's weight on the springs, meaning road impact is absorbed by the spring and the rubbers combined, so, in theory, the suspension may be capable of dealing with more weight.
-However, the chassis remains unchanged and can only carry the original payload.
+The spring upgrade will reduce the pressure on the axle rubbers, allowing the chassis to absorb road impact forces more effectively than the rubbers could do on their own.
+This upgrade should enable the springs to support approximately half the weight of the caravan, meaning that road impacts will be handled by both the springs and the rubbers together.
+In theory, this could allow the suspension system to manage a greater weight.
+However, it is important to note that the chassis remains unchanged and can only accommodate the original payload.

 Book a free vehicle assessment by filling in the form below